Why, hello there, Mr Spring!

 To celebrate spring's early arrival, I decided to cook down the last of the rhubarb I had stashed away in the freezer into a bright pink compote, and swirled it into an Eton Mess in lieu of the traditional summer strawberries.
 It feels like the everything a spring dessert ought to be... bright, airy and almost ethereally light.

-The idea is to throw it together at the last minute, so that the different components still retain their individual qualities – chewy-crisp chunks of crumbled meringue, soft mounds of feathery-light cream and swirls of bright magenta rhubarb compote.
+The idea is to throw it together at the last minute, so that the different components still retain their individual qualities - chewy-crisp chunks of crumbled meringue, soft mounds of feathery-light cream and swirls of fresh fruit.

-Of course, as light as Eton Mess might taste, all that heavy cream means it’s anything but light in the fat and calorie department.
-Seeing as spring also means that swimsuit season is just around the corner, I decided to stray a little further from the classic by lightening up the whipped cream base with non-fat Greek yogurt, which adds a lovely tangy note and still keeps that perfect pillowy texture.
-“Fluffy” is an adjective I’d rather apply to my desserts than my midsection. :)
+Strawberry season is still a few months away, though, so for a springtime twist I've used a seasonally-appropriate rhubarb compote.
+And seeing as swimsuit season is just around the corner, I decided to stray a little further from the classic by lightening up the whipped cream base with non-fat Greek yogurt, which adds a lovely tangy note and still keeps that perfect pillowy texture.

 - 2 egg whites